paritytech/parity-processbot/README.md

 an Allowed Developer.
 The reasoning for this feature is as follows:

-1. PR authors cannot approve their own merge requests, although Allowed Developers should have the means to bypass that requirement.
+1. PR authors cannot approve their own merge requests, although Allowed Developers should have the means to bypass that requirement e.g. for trivial or urgent changes.

 2. If the Allowed Developer has already approved and it's still short of one, they cannot "approve twice" in order to meet the quota.
 In that case, the